JerricaRaemer/databyjerrica.com/_posts/2025-08-13-story_telling_2.md

 Even the most brilliant analysis will fall flat if it doesn’t connect with the audience.

-That’s why storytelling isn’t fluff—it’s a strategic skill.
+That’s why storytelling is more strategic skill than just fluff.

 ## The Three Pillars of Data Storytelling